 The modern age of manufacturing has led to the creation of a number of dynamic flooring materials that can provide renovators with numerous options.
-Vinyl, especially in its self adhesive backed foam, is one of these new space age products.
-Crafted from controlled chlorine and polyethylene gasses which are combined in an advanced matter, is, and ious to water, stains, damage, rips, tears, and nous to water, stains, damage, rips, tears, and any of the other damage that surface coverings often have to handle.
+Vinyl, especially in its self-adhesive backed foam, is one of these new space age products, crafted from controlled chlorine and polyethylene gasses which are combined in an advanced matter.

 When manufactured, vinyl can be surface printed to take on nearly any look.
 It can also be embedded with huge pigments which will dimensionally embed in the material in order to help it resist fading.

-Because chlorine is used in the composition of vinyl disposal of these element can be dangerous to the surrounding environment if not done in a responsible manner.
+Because chlorine is used in the composition of vinyl, disposal of this element can be dangerous to the surrounding environment if not done in a responsible manner.
 Some people also claim that its storage may represent a terrorist threat.
-In addition, low quality products can off-gas small amount of Volatile Organic Chemical particles, although there is a debate as to the danger and toxicity of these, and at what level.
+In addition, low-quality products can off-gas small amount of Volatile Organic Chemical particles, although there is a debate as to the danger and toxicity of these, and at what level.